inaka/elvis.mk/README.md

 # elvis.mk
-3rd party elrang.mk plug-in for Elvis
+3rd party erlang.mk plug-in for Elvis

 ## Contact Us
 If you find any **bugs** or have a **problem** while using this library, please